Mohammadreza-Sarvari/Mohammadreza-Sarvari/README.md

 ### 🖋️ About Me

-Front-end developer with 3+ years of experience at Snapp!, contributing to scalable, user-focused web applications.
-Proficient in React, JavaScript, and responsive design principles, with a strong focus on delivering seamless user experiences.
-Passionate about tackling complex challenges to refine technical expertise and drive innovation.
-Eager to bring my skills and commitment to excellence to a forward-thinking team.
+Frontend Developer with 4+ years of experience building scalable web applications used by millions of users.
+Specialized in React and TypeScript ecosystems, with strong expertise in frontend architecture, design systems, and performance optimization.
+Proven track record of improving system reliability, deployment pipelines, and developer productivity in large-scale environments.

 ### 🛠️ My Skills